tsgoff/meshtxt/README.md

 - Add new nodes to node list when a new node is discovered
 - Implement Tauri app shell for building portable .exe and .dmg
+  - Doesn't support BLE, Serial and `alert` dialogs by default...
 - Pagination message history instead of loading all at once
 - Add side drawer navigation
 - Implement standalone "messages/inbox" page that shows conversations ordered by most recent message